 Visit Mandore and Mandore Gardens

-Mandore was the capital of the Marwar region before Jodhpur was founded but now it's in a neglected state.
+Mandore was the capital of the Marwar region before Jodhpur was founded, but now it's in a neglected state.
 There's an old fort, an eclectic collection of temples and cenotaphs, and a small museum in the Mandore Gardens.
 The gardens are beautiful, albeit unkempt in places and used as a local picnic spot.
-They're worth visiting for the amazing architecture and history of a bygone era.
-The best time to go is during the week, when it's quietest.
+They're worth visiting for the fantastic architecture and history of a bygone era.
+The best time to go is during the week when it's quietest.
 If you love monkeys, you'll find plenty there!
-Be careful that they don't snatch your food though.
+But be careful that they don't snatch your food!